/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 4. The access token authenticator completes automatically and sets the authenticated subject from the access token.

-5. The BankID authenticator runs next, to poll BankID servers and wait for user authentication to complete.
+5. The BankID signing consentor runs next, to allow the user to confirm the transaction.

 6. When the user confirms the transaction in BankID, the MCP server receives an authorization code.

-7. The MCP server makes a token request with the authorization code and the high privilege transactions scope.
+7. The MCP server makes a token request with the authorization code and the high privilege transaction_ scope.

-8. The MCP server receives a high privilege access token with which it can can call the Portfolio API.
+8. The MCP server receives a high privilege access token that it uses to complete the transaction at the Portfolio API.

 typescript